-Subsidised places are intended for those on lower incomes, for example if you are in receipt of benefits or universal credit.
+Subsidised places are intended for those on lower incomes, for whatever reason, for example

 TERMS AND CONDITIONS